SentinelXResearch/CertGaurd/README.md

-# CertGuard: SSL Certificate Security Scanner
+# CertGuard: SSL Certificate Scanner

 CertGuard is a lightweight tool designed to enhance the security of SSL certificates by detecting vulnerabilities such as Heartbleed.
-Leveraging OpenSSL commands, CertGuard extracts SSL certificates from specified domains and conducts thorough scans to identify potential vulnerabilities, empowering users to fortify their digital defenses against cyber threats.
+Leveraging OpenSSL commands, CertGuard extracts SSL certificates from specified domains and conducts thorough scans to identify potential SSL vulnerabilities.

 ## Features